 By 1993 I had completed postgraduate studies cum laude and achieved academic colours.
 But South Africa was now entering a period of terminal decline and endemic violence in the forced maelstrom of political change at the end of the Apartheid era.
 Once the ANC came to power in 1994, we decided it was time to leave South Africa.
 This was a very difficult decision, especially for my wife, a South African Boer whose ancestors had first arrived on the southern tip of Africa in 1652.
 However, given the subsequent collapse of law and order and the general anarchy that has engulfed Africa since European decolonisation, it was the right decision.

-I worked as a teacher in London for two years, then, in 1996 I was appointed Lecturer in Fine Art at the University of Wales, Aberystwyth.
-With my wife and (now) two children we moved to Wales.
-I achieved my PhD in 2006 and became Senior Lecturer in 2016.
+I worked as a teacher in a sixth-form college in London for two years, then, in 1996 I was appointed Lecturer in Fine Art at the University of Wales, Aberystwyth.
+With my wife and (now) two children we moved to rural Wales.

 I gained my Ph.D. in 2006 and became a Senior Lecturer in 2016.
 In 2021 I took early retirement from teaching to focus on writing.
 I have since published a trilogy of three novels, various short stories, and a collection of my tales of 'Weird Fiction'.

 I continue to live in rural Wales with my ever-growing family.